zeynepozeren1/DSA210Project/README.md

 - Histograms, acceptance rate by year change, domestic vs international, Correlation heatmap.

 ### Step 2: Data Cleaning: QS world ranking
+- Constructed a mising data test.
+Results:
+=== Missing Value Summary (QS Dataset) ===
+                     missing_count  missing_percent
+Score                          650            76.47
+2024                           133            15.65
+Rank2024                       133            15.65
+2025                             0             0.00
+Rank2025                         0             0.00
+IRN Rank                         0             0.00
+IRN                              0             0.00
+H Rank                           0             0.00
+H                                0             0.00
+CPP Rank                         0             0.00
+Citations                        0             0.00
+ER Rank                          0             0.00
+Employer                         0             0.00
+AR rank                          0             0.00
+Academic                         0             0.00
+Country / Territory              0             0.00
+Institution                      0             0.00
+institution_clean                0             0.00

+- Since these fields contain substantial or non-negligible levels of missing data, and because they are not essential for the merging process with the GradCafe dataset, they will be removed from further analysis.
+All remaining variables have 0% missingness and can be safely retained.

 ### Step 4: Data Enrichment
 - Merge GradCafe dataset with QS dataset using approximate string matching since “UCLA”, “Univ. of California Los Angeles”, “University of California at LA” are actually all same.